cgvoller/Manim-trials-examples/README.md

         self.wait(2)
 ```

-The format for running the animations takes the form of flag + fileName.py + SceneName
+The format for running the animations is flag + fileName.py + SceneName
 To run the animation, in the terminal type

 ```bash